 Ready for your free trial class?
-Just choose between our Adult, Womens or Kids classes and come on in for your free trial class during a morning or evening class on Mondays, Tuesdays, or Thursdays.
+Just choose between our Adult, Womens or Kids classes and come on in for your trial class during a morning or evening class on Mondays, Tuesdays, or Thursdays.
 Please fill out the form by clicking the red button below to register for your free trial class now!
 The following is what you can expect in your first class at RMBJJ:

 What to wear: You don’t need a Brazilian Jiu Jitsu Gi for your first class if you don’t already own one (don’t worry, you will get one when you sign up with us!).
 Wear comfortable exercise clothing such as a T-shirt and board shorts.
 Do not wear anything with extra pockets, belt loops, baggy shorts, or short shorts.
 Do not wear any jewelry.
 Flip flops or sandals are recommended so that you can easily slip them off before getting on the mats.